DomVinyard/auth0-react-node-ts/README.md

 3. You will see that Auth0 has provided you with a `Domain` and a `Client ID`.
 Inside your app open `/.env.example` , rename it `.env` and set the Domain and Client ID.

-4. Next, we need an api to connect to.
-Visit the [demo api hosted on Replit](https://replit.com/@DomVinyard/auth0-react-node-ts-server) and fork the project.
+4. Next, we need an API to connect to.
+Visit the [demo API hosted on Replit](https://replit.com/@DomVinyard/auth0-react-node-ts-server) and fork the project.
 Inside your new forked Replit project, click on 'Secrets' and add the following.

 ```#
 key: AUTH0_DOMAIN
 value: <your Auth0 Domain> (example: dom.eu.auth0.com)
 ```

-5. Now both your app and the api are configured to use Auth0.
-Finally we need to connect the app to the api.
+5. Now both your app and the API are configured to use Auth0.
+Finally we need to connect the app to the API.
 Back in your app repo, open your .env file and set `REACT_APP_API_URL` to your forked Replit URL (it will look something like `https://auth0-react-node-ts-server--your_username.repl.co`).

-That's it, the app and the api can now communicate securely.
-Start your Replit api and run `yarn start` in your app to run the demo.
+That's it, the app and the API can now communicate securely.
+Start your Replit API and run `yarn start` in your app to start the demo.

 ## What's happening here?
-This is a high level flow diagram of how the app, the api and the auth server work together to allow secure communication using token-based authentication.
+This is a high level flow diagram of how the app, the API and the auth server work together to allow secure communication using token-based authentication.

 ![auth2](https://user-images.githubusercontent.com/1271197/129446099-d03711e9-5458-43c8-bb72-1959b1a8caa7.png)